stichtingsem/ecosystem/big-picture.md

 ![services](documentation/diagrams/process-diagrams-oa-overview.svg)

-The figure shows all key activities of the six main actors within the SEM Ecosystem: Buyer, User, Market Place, Learning Application, Student Information System, and Learning Management System.
+The figure shows all key activities of the seven main actors within the SEM Ecosystem: Buyer, User, Market Place, Learning Application, Student Information System, Learning Management System, and Identity Provider.
 Each main actor has its own swimming lane (as rows).
 The flow consists of five processes.

 ### [OA.1 School Order](documentation/use-cases/oa-1-school-order.md) and [OA.2 Individual Order](documentation/use-cases/oa-2-individual-order.md): the purchase of learning materials by a School or Individual as Buyer